TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

 Most rooftop tent owners hate driving around with the bulky RTT on their vehicle 24/7/365.

-Instead, one or two Haven Tents weigh only a few pounds, fit in any car or truck, and store on a shelf or in the closet between trips and in the offseason.
+Instead, one or two Haven Tents weigh only a few pounds, fit in the truck of the smallest car, and store on a shelf or in the closet between trips and in the offseason.

 Haven Advantage Number 6: EASE of USE